Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Introduction

-In this paper, we solve the problem by a CoT augmentation and selection process to find suitable exemplars automatically.
+In this paper, we solve these problems by a CoT augmentation and selection process to find suitable exemplars automatically.
 This can be divided into three steps: (1) Augment: The language model generates multiple pseudo-chains for query questions automatically.
 (2) Prune: Based on an assumption: \textit{Generating correct reasoning is a necessary condition for generating correct answers.} This assumption is natural because the answer is generated after several reasoning steps.
 When a correct answer is generated, the rationale chain of these steps is most likely correct, contributing to the final correctness.
 As a result, We prune the pseudo-chains according to the consistency between generated and ground-truth answers to reduce the noise.
 (3) Select: Given that all the data have been annotated with rationale paths, we propose to apply a variance-reduced policy gradient strategy~\citep{williams1992simple,dong2020disarm,zhou2021efficient,diao2022black} to estimate the gradients and optimize the selection process to find the most helpful chain-of-thought for each task.
-Compared to prior manually written CoT, {\ModelName} could find the optimal and diverse CoT automatically, adaptable to any task without human efforts.
-Compared with Auto-CoT~\citep{zhang2022automatic}, which samples diverse questions by clustering and generates rationale chains, {\ModelName} considers and mitigates the aforementioned sensitivity issues, while achieving a greater performance boost for each task.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,label=$\bullet$,noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt] \item We propose a fully automatic pipeline for finding better chain-of-thought prompts by augmenting reasoning paths, pruning incorrect paths, and selecting optimal combinations of exemplars. \item We apply a variance-reduced policy gradient estimator to optimize the exemplar-selection process, mitigating the sensitivity issues of manually written exemplars and further improving the performance by a large margin. \item Experimental results demonstrate the effectiveness of {\ModelName} on arithmetic reasoning (+2.7\%), commonsense reasoning (+3.4\%), symbolic reasoning (+3.2\%), and non-reasoning tasks (+2.5\%). \end{itemize}
+Compared to prior manually written CoT, {\ModelName} could find the optimal and diverse CoT automatically, adaptable to any task without human effort.
+Compared with Auto-CoT~\citep{zhang2022automatic}, which samples diverse questions by clustering and generates rationale chains, {\ModelName} considers and mitigates the aforementioned sensitivity issues, while achieving a greater performance boost for each task. {\ModelName} is a fully automatic pipeline for finding better chain-of-thought prompts, mitigating the sensitivity issues of manually written exemplars, and further improving the performance by a large margin.
+Experimental results demonstrate the effectiveness of {\ModelName} on arithmetic reasoning (+2.7\%), commonsense reasoning (+3.4\%), symbolic reasoning (+3.2\%), and non-reasoning tasks (+2.5\%).